info443-wi22/project-2-kvpoch/README.md

 **Testing and Configuration**

 This system has automated testing integrated into the code for developers and contributors to use.
 They use it to test their code and check that is passes `eslint` code standards.
 After using `npm install` to install node and npm, running `npm test` will run both the linter and tests.

 |![npm commands](./images/npm_test.png)|
 |:--:|
 | _Figure 3: `npm` commands to perform tests_|
 > These are the following commands that are now available from the repository root. `npm run dev `and `npm test` can be appended with a string that is used to match the spec filenames.
-For example: `npm run dev plugins`.
-When dealing with the documentation Markdown files, to run doc server locally, run `npm run docs:dev`.

 This system also has image-based testing to make sure that a chart is matching the expected image pixel-by-pixel.

-**Steps to create a new image-based test:**
+The instructions to create a new image-based test can be found under the "Image-Based Tests" section here: https://www.chartjs.org/docs/latest/developers/contributing.html

-- Create a JS file or JSON file that defines chart config and generation options.
-- Add this file in `test/fixtures/{spec.name}/{feature-name}.json`.
-- Add a describe line to the beginning of `test/specs/{spec.name}.tests.js` if it doesn't exist yet.
-- Run `npm run dev`.
-- Click the "_Debug_" button (top/right): a test should fail with the associated canvas visible.
-- Right click on the chart and "Save image as..." `test/fixtures/{spec.name}/{feature-name}.png` making sure not to activate the tooltip or any hover functionality
-- Refresh the browser page `(CTRL+R)`: test should now pass
-- Verify test relevancy by changing the feature values slightly in the JSON file.

-Tests should pass in both browsers.
-If it is not, try hiding all scales, disable animations, adjust tolerance and/or threshold at the beginning of the JSON file to be as low as possible.

 For **bugs and issues**, they are reported on the issues tab at https://github.com/chartjs/Chart.js and used to improve and create further tests to check the functionality of the library.